-The solution is perfect for the call center environment as the customer's credit or debit card data is never shared with the contact center.
+The solution is perfect for the call centre environment as the customer's credit or debit card data is never shared with the contact centre.
 This reduces the requirement for PCI DSS, enabling the best levels of payment security and PCI DSS de-scoping.

 "By harnessing the security advances that mobile payments offer, Eckoh and Worldpay have created a new, flexible and scalable way to take friction free telephone payments.
 The solution has benefits for consumers and retailers alike, as well as an exciting range of future applications."

-Eckoh is continuing to develop Apple Pay functionality with the intention of releasing it as part of its overall contact center payments capability in the near future.
+Eckoh is continuing to develop Apple Pay functionality with the intention of releasing it as part of its overall contact centre payments capability in the near future.